 A graduate of both the Guildhall School of Music and Drama, and Trinity Laban where he won the Gold Medal (the college’s highest award), Alam soon found himself nominated as a finalist for the Worshipful Company Young Jazz Musician of the Year and has gone from strength to strength since.

 Nathoo’s first composition credits came in 2012 on the eponymous trio album ‘MAP’ before releasing his first record as a leader, ‘Quintet’, in October of the same year.
 2016 brought along the jazz standards project ‘Fours’, featuring a smorgasbord of London’s finest musicians in a totally relaxed, unscripted recording.

 As a sideman, Alam is active in a diverse range of projects.
-Amongst these is platinum selling UK soul legend Mica Paris’ jazz group, the highly acclaimed Huw V Williams ensemble ‘Hon’, (whose debut record entered the 2016 end of year jazz list for The Telegraph), talented Portuguese guitarist/composer Vitor Pereira’s quintet, virtuoso UK trombone star Tom White’s jazz ensemble, rising jazz superstar Anthony Strong’s quintet, as well as Canadian bass player/composer Eric Guy’s ‘Egotrip’.
+Recent credits include touring with Jason Moran’s ‘Harlem Hellfighters’ and featuring in the Nu Civilisation Orchestra’s sold out Ronnie Scott’s shows performing music from the CTI label.
+Alam has also been performing the music of Eric Dolphy with the Rory Simmons ‘Ironman’ septet, headlining the highly acclaimed monthly event ‘Jazz In The Round’.
+Amongst other credits is platinum selling UK soul legend Mica Paris’ jazz group, the highly acclaimed Huw V Williams ensemble ‘Hon’, (whose debut record entered the 2016 end of year jazz list for The Telegraph), talented Portuguese guitarist/composer Vitor Pereira’s quintet, virtuoso UK trombone star Tom White’s jazz ensemble, rising jazz superstar Anthony Strong’s quintet, as well as Canadian bass player/composer Eric Guy’s ‘Egotrip’.

 Previous credits: Recorded for Irish hip-hop trio Hare Squead, MOBO nominated (Best Newcomer) Elli Ingram's EP 'Sober', as well as featuring as a soloist on McFly's 'Memory Lane' UK tour, including their 10 year anniversary 'Live at The Royal Albert Hall' DVD.